gasadmin tool

 Example: List sessions

 The command is run on the admin port (TCP_ADMIN_PORT) used by the dispatcher for this purpose.
-With the option -f you can specify the configuration file where the port is set; otherwise, the default GAS configuration file is used.
+Use -f xcf to specify a non-default config file:

 • session identifier: identifies the GAS session for the application or web service.
 In the example, this is "96c9ce0ded72135ddf43ad421a2d87b9".